plotterpeople/plotterpeople.github.io/_posts/2019-06-25-plotter-people-nyc-2.md

 <div class="speaker-description">
 #### Andrew Heumann (<a href="https://twitter.com/andrewheumann">@andrewheumann</a>)

-Andrew is a former architect and current researcher at WeWork, and an artist working with generative 3D modeling on nights and weekends.
+<a href="http://www.andrewheumann.com/">Andrew</a> is a former architect and current researcher at WeWork, and an artist working with generative 3D modeling on nights and weekends.
 His work can be seen at [@beingheumann](https://www.instagram.com/beingheumann/).

 </div>
 <img src="{{ site.baseurl }}/assets/img/andrew.jpg" class="speaker-image" />